iotaledger/docs.iota.org/docs/for_devs/developer_guide.md

 The most consuming part of writing is not writing itself but the research of the subject.
 You have to gather bits of knowledge, structure it, decide what is worth mentioning and what not.
 Then you put it into words, draft up an article, rewrite it clean, let others review it and publish your work.
 The more you can do by yourself, the faster your project will get documented.

 Some tasks you can manage on your own.
 For some you would need advice.
-Some tasks are better left to a technical writer.
+Some tasks are better left to technical writers.
 Contact the writers' team and distribute the effort early.

-To help you help us, we have prepared a [bag of tricks](./bag_of_tricks/bag_of_tricks.md), a collection of tools and tricks for developers who write documentation.
+To help you help us, we have prepared a [bag of tricks](./bag_of_tricks/bag_of_tricks.md), a collection of tools and tips for developers who write documentation.

 ## Do Your Work

 An API reference already has a structure.
 Each function gets its own entry.
 Every entry has a few fields.
 Every field needs only a sentence or two.
 Yet you need to understand the code in depth: programmers write better API references than technical writers do.

-Feel free to ask technical writers for an advice or a review.
+Feel free to ask a technical writer for an advice or a review.

 ## Make It Official